 Yad Mordechai in Bat-Yam, run by Avivit Misterial, that teaches entrepreneurial forethought.

-Alumot school in Tel-Aviv, run by Anat Blair, which joined in September 2014 the group of schools teaching entrepreneurship.
+Alumot school in Tel-Aviv, run by Anat Blair, which joined the group of schools teaching entrepreneurship in September 2014.

-And thus, the Hackathon was born- Planned to be participated by 4 different schools from 4 different cities, encouraging the Entrepreneurship for Kids Program.
+Thus, Hackathon was born - participated by 4 different schools from 4 different cities, encouraging entrepreneurship for young students.

 Hackathon part 1

-The first meeting was designed to be a meet & greet between entrepreneur students, focusing on five subjects of which initiatives will rise and choosing 2-3 ideas chosen for each subject.
+The first meeting was designed to be a meet & greet between entrepreneur students, focusing on five subjects, of which initiatives will arise from choosing 2-3 ideas chosen for each subject.

 At Kaplan school, a team lead by the science teacher, Liat Ben-Moshe, was chosen and the team planned the first day of the Hackathon meticulously.